pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2b-sas.md

 ## Before you submit an application

-A Red Hat Enterprise Linux 7 environment is recommended for submitting Beam applications to the Streaming Analytics service in IBM Cloud (formerly IBM Bluemix). (pam - why?)
+For best results, use a Red Hat Enterprise Linux 7 environment for submitting Beam applications to the Streaming Analytics service in IBM Cloud (formerly IBM Bluemix).
+Using a Red Hat Enterprise Linux 6 environment can result in version incompatibility errors if you compile your application locally and then submit it IBM Cloud.

 ## Creating a Streaming Analytics service on IBM Cloud